iftialmin10/finance-app/design/implementation.md

 - Keep user's base currency with ratio 1.0 as immutable (cannot be deleted or modified)
 - Prevent deletion of currencies that are in use for a month
 - Validate positive decimal values for exchange ratios
-- Ensure base currency is set during initial setup and stored in settings
+- Ensure base currency is set during initial setup and stored in DB
 - All exchange rates must be relative to the base currency
-- Ensure all file operations use the active profile's folder ID
 - Prevent deletion of the active profile
 - Validate profile names are unique when creating new profiles

 ### Performance
 - Only load relevant month's currencies for transaction forms when the user picks the date
-- Global progress bar uses request counting to handle concurrent external calls efficiently
+- Global progress bar uses request counting to handle concurrent calls efficiently

 ### User Experience
 - Pre-select user's base/default currency in transaction forms